ondrocks/zodiacpress/readme.txt

 == Changelog ==

 = 2.0 =
+* New - Several possibly breaking changes, so please read the [release notes](https://isabelcastillo.com/zp-release-2) before updating.
+* New - The minimum required version of PHP is now 5.6.
 * New - Exported the Atlas database option to a new plugin.
 If you use your own Atlas Database instead of GeoNames, then you must install the ZP Atlas plugin BEFORE updating to ZodiacPress 2.0.
-See the [release post](@todo) for more information.
+See the [release notes](https://isabelcastillo.com/zp-release-2) for details and steps.
+* New - Removed all front end jquery dependency, including jquery-autocomplete for a much, much, much lighter footprint!
+* New - Removed the form title, which is the title that is displayed to the user above the birth report form.
+* New - Removed the zp_shortcode_default_form_title filter.
+* New - Moved the ZP System Info from the ZP Tools page to the new WordPress Site Health Info page.
+* New - Synced both JavaScript files into 1, just zp.js.
+There is no longer an additional zp-autocomplete.js.
+* Tweak - Fixed the max width on the birth report form so that it fits much better on mobile phones and small devices.
+* Tweak - Changed the ZP admin buttons on the top-right corner into regular links.
+* Build - Added a shorten option to the shortcode.
+This will allow developers to provide short previews of the report instead of the full interpretations.
+* Build - Removed zp_add_cron_schedule filter.
+* Build - Removed deprecated functions and the file back-compat.php.
+* Build - Removed the old plugin Updater and licensing functions and files, and license settings.
+* Build - For the GeoNames search request, changed dataType: jsonp to json.

 = 1.9.1 =
 * Fix - Removed extra slash from URL for add-on updates.